kpreid/all-is-cubes/all-is-cubes/README.md

 *   [`all-is-cubes-server`](https://crates.io/crates/all-is-cubes-server)
     is to be a network server for the game, but right now only contains a preconfigured HTTP static file server for the web version of the “game”.

-“The game” is in quotes because all you can do for the moment is place and remove blocks.
+“The game” is in quotes because all you can do for the moment is place and remove blocks and look at the scenery.

 Stability and versioning
 ------------------------